 Dhaka's air 5th worst in the world this morning

-As a mild cold wave is sweeping across the country, Dhaka's air quality has been marked "unhealthy".

-With an air quality index (AQI) score of 175 at 9:29am today, Dhaka ranked 5th on the list of cities worldwide with the worst air quality.
+Dhaka has ranked fifth on the list of cities worldwide with the worst air quality with an AQI score of 191 at 9:10am this morning.

-India's Delhi and Kolkata and Pakistan's Karachi and Lahore occupied the first four spots, with AQI scores of 243, 212, 212, and 195 respectively.
+India's Kolkata, Pakistan's Karachi and India's Mumbai occupied the first, second and third spots on the list, with AQI scores of 241, 241and 207 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.